Quantum sensing with a spin ensemble in a two-dimensional material

-where $c$ represents the phenomenological modulation contrast, the exponential factor describes the envelope decay with $1/e$ time constant, $T_\text{1/e}$ and stretch exponent, $\beta$, and $Q_i(T)$ characterizes the periodic entanglement-disentanglement dynamics between the $i$-th nuclear spin and the central sensor (see Methods for the exact form of $Q_i(T)$).
+where $c$ represents the phenomenological modulation contrast, the exponential factor describes the envelope decay with $1/e$ time constant, $T_\text{1/e}$ and stretch exponent, $\beta$, and $Q_i(T)$ characterizes the periodic entanglement-disentanglement dynamics between the $i$-th nuclear spin and the central sensor.
 Crucially, $Q_i(T)$ depends on the full hyperfine tensor, $A^{(i)}_{\mu\nu}$, the magnitude of the in-plane magnetic field, $|B_\perp|$, and its orientation angles, $\theta$ and $\phi$, allowing full reconstruction of the hyperfine Hamiltonian through optimal numerical fitting (Methods).

 Experimentally, we observe that the $C(T)$ modulation profiles are highly sensitive to the angle $\theta$ near $90^{\circ}$ (Fig.~\ref{fig:Fig2}g, left).
 Leveraging this pronounced sensitivity, we fit $C(T)$ to experimental data across all rotation angles, $\theta$, from which the hyperfine parameters shown in Fig.~\ref{fig:Fig2}h are extracted (Extended Data Fig.~\ref{fig:hyperfine}).
 We find that the decoherence dynamics predicted from the optimal hyperfine parameters show excellent agreement with both the representative line cut (black line, Fig.~\ref{fig:Fig2}e) and the full angular dependence of the data (Fig.~\ref{fig:Fig2}g, right).

-As a benchmark, fits using previously reported literature values~\cite{gong2024isotope, ivady2020ab} result in systematically worse agreement with $C(T)$ compared to our extracted parameters (Fig.~\ref{fig:Fig2}i, Extended Data Fig.~\ref{fig:compare}).
-Interestingly, the ratio of the transverse hyperfine components between the DFT prediction~\cite{ivady2020ab} and our extracted value closely matches the anisotropy of the gyromagnetic ratios identified in this work, suggesting an incorrect assumption underlying the {\it ab initio} computation.
-The reliability of our hyperfine Hamiltonian learning procedure is validated using synthetic datasets, all of which converge to the ground truth values (Supplementary Information).
+As a benchmark, fits using previously reported literature values~\cite{gong2024isotope, ivady2020ab} show systematically worse agreement with $C(T)$ compared to our extracted parameters (Fig.~\ref{fig:Fig2}i, Extended Data Fig.~\ref{fig:compare}).
+Interestingly, we find that the in-plane gyromagnetic ratio of the boron vacancy is $\gamma_\perp/2\pi \approx 19.6$~GHz/T, about 30\% smaller than its out-of-plane counterpart, $\gamma_z$, revealing anisotropic magnetic sensitivity in 2D hBN (black dashed line in Fig.~\ref{fig:Fig2}c).
+Consistent with this anisotropy, the ratio of the transverse hyperfine components between the DFT prediction~\cite{ivady2020ab} and our extracted value closely matches the gyromagnetic anisotropy here, suggesting an incorrect assumption underlying the {\it ab initio} computation.